Sameer Gehlaut

-Sameer Gehlaut (born 3 March 1974) is an Indian businessman.
+Sameer Gehlaut (born 3 March 1974) is an Indo-British entrepreneur and investor.
 He is the founder and chairman of the Indiabulls Group, a financial services conglomerate.

 Early life and education

+Gehlaut was born in Rohtak, Haryana, on 3 March 1974.
+His mother Krishna Gahlawat is a politician, who was part of the Haryana Vikas Party and the Indian National Congress, before joining the Bharatiya Janata Party in 2014.

-Gehlaut was born in a Jat family in Rohtak, Haryana, on 3 March 1974 and graduated in Mechanical engineering from the Indian Institute of Technology, New Delhi in 1995.
+Gehlaut graduated in mechanical engineering from the Indian Institute of Technology, New Delhi in 1995.

 Career

+Indiabulls Housing Finance (now Sammaan Capital)

 In 1999, Gehlaut co-founded Indiabulls as an online stock brokerage, starting operations from a small office in Delhi with two college friends from IIT.
-In September 2004, Indiabulls Financial Services had its initial public offering.
+During this time, he was its largest shareholder.
+The company went public in September 2004 with steel baron Lakshmi Mittal and hedge fund Farallon Capital as early investors.
 In 2005, Indiabulls acquired defunct mill properties in Central Mumbai (Jupiter Mills and Elphinstone Mills), which led to the creation of Indiabulls Real Estate (IBREL).
-It operated commercial and residential projects in Mumbai and Delhi.
+It operated commercial and residential projects in Mumbai, Delhi and London.
 Indiabulls set up power generation projects in the late 2000s.